 About the plan

 The 2014-2019 Strategic Plan sought to improve the mental health and wellbeing of all Queenslanders, including those with mental illness, problematic alcohol and other drugs use and those affected by suicide.
-The plan was supported by a strategic plan summary for quick review.
+The plan was supported by a strategic plan summary.

 The plan drew on: